-Over the past few years the competition has provided the highest level and most entertaining fights any fan could hope to see.
-It’s organisers Camosa and promoters Kalle Sauerland and his Brother Nisse Sauerland, have done a terrific job in making the tournament such a huge success.
+Over the past few years, the competition has provided the highest level and most entertaining fights any fan could hope to see.
+It’s organizers Camosa and promoters Kalle Sauerland and his Brother Nisse Sauerland, have done a terrific job in making the tournament such a huge success.

-After multiple ‘fight of the year’ contenders, vicious knockouts and world class performances, Oleksandr Usyk was crowned the winner.
-The Ukrainian emerged a superstar after becoming the undisputed champion at Cruiserweight.
+After multiple ‘fight of the year’ contenders, vicious knockouts and world-class performances, Oleksandr Usyk was crowned the winner.
+The Ukrainian emerged as a superstar after becoming the undisputed champion at Cruiserweight.
 He has now moved on to heavyweight and seems in line for the biggest and best fights the sport has to offer.

 Whilst the middleweight tournament wasn’t as successful, it was still better than anything the division has seen since the Super Six.
-George Groves brought his WBA belt to the tournament and went toe-to-toe with compatriots Chris Eubank Jr and Callum Smith, much to the British fight fans pleasure.
+George Groves brought his WBA belt to the tournament and went toe-to-toe with compatriots Chris Eubank Jr and Callum Smith, much to the British fight fans’ pleasure.
 Ultimately ‘Mundo’ Smith emerged with the belt, the Ali Trophy and became the consensus number one at 168lbs.
-Such was the success of it’s first season the WBSS decided to expand the competition, now covering three divisions simultaneously in it’s second season.
+Such was the success of its the first season the WBSS decided to expand the competition, now covering three divisions simultaneously in its second season.

 IN 2019, tournaments ran at Bantamweight, Super Lightweight and once again at cruiserweight.

-Off the back of a hugely successful first year the tournaments organisers had managed to snag the majority of stars in those 3 weight divisions, most notably was the 118lb tournament which was littered with the best at the lower weights and included big names such as Naoya Inoue, Nonito Donaire and Ryan Burnett who unfortunately suffered an injury mid fight with Donaire which brought the fight to an end prematurely however, in the end it was Inoue ‘the Monster’ from Japan who emerged victorious and propelled himself to super-stardom through his performances on the biggest stage.
+Off the back of a hugely successful first year the tournaments organisers had managed to snag the majority of stars in those 3 weight divisions, most notably was the 118lb tournament which was littered with the best at the lower weights and included big names such as Naoya Inoue, Nonito Donaire, and Ryan Burnett who unfortunately suffered an injury mid-fight with Donaire which brought the fight to an end prematurely, however, in the end, it was Inoue ‘the Monster’ from Japan who emerged victoriously and propelled himself to super-stardom through his performances on the biggest stage.

 The pair went back and forth in London, England for 12 hard rounds it was Taylor who ultimately got the nod from the judges in a fight for the ages.